homorunner/hffuse/README.md

-Example code for fuse patch for 3fs based on 6.8 kernel.
+Example code for hffuse patch for 3fs based on 6.8 kernel.

 Q: Why `make[1]: *** /lib/modules/6.8.0-.../build: No such file or directory.
 Stop.` ?